 The testing we perform that compares over 200 Photoshop operations, including filters and other features, shows that Photoshop CS is faster than Photoshop 7.0.1, overall, by approximately 7%.

 Even though some filters are slower in Photoshop CS, their accuracy has been improved, and they now can display a larger, more accurate preview.
 When an action script is based on some of these filters, the script will be slower.
 On the other hand, many of the features used most commonly by Photoshop users, such as undo, scaling, rotating, and blending, are as fast or faster than in Photoshop 7.

 Adobe Systems Europe Ltd.

 I had hoped to run some tests with a large (1GB or more) ramdisk, but wasn't able to do so.
 Mike Bombich (of Carbon Copy Cloner fame) sent a ramdisk script but (due to my own fault I'm sure), I can't get it to work.
 I also tried Panther Cache Cleaner's ramdisk feature but couldn't get it to mount.
 (They sent some suggestions but they didn't help and I've returned the dimms now.)
-The current version (2.0) of Rambunctious for OS X also didn't work in 10.3.
+The 2.0 version (in Nov.
+2003) of Rambunctious for OS X also didn't work in OS X 10.3.

 As a one man show here I wasn't able to run more tests but hopefully this article has been of some interest.
 Thanks again to OWC for providing the 1GB dimms to test.
 I saw zero problems with these dimms installed in over a week of heavy use in the Dual G5.
-(Including sleep/wake from sleep and hours of repeated apps testing, etc.) Since RAM prices change over time, for their current price (per pair) of these dimms check this page.
-OWC memory also has a lifetime warranty and advance replacement policy.
+(Including sleep/wake from sleep and hours of repeated apps testing, etc.) OWC memory also has a lifetime warranty and advance replacement policy.

-There are other G5 related articles/info linked on the Systems page including links to previous Apps/game/benchmark tests.
+There are other G5 related articles/info linked on the Mac Mods and Upgrades page.